lokesh8772/Geo_obsidian_vault/Governance/Issue on Affordable Housing.md

 4. high prices of land
 ## SC recommendations
 1. Govt should consider setting up a Revival fund under NARCL(National Asset Reconstruction Company Ltd)
-2. Creation of a corporate body
+2. Creation of a corporate body for stalled projects like NARCL
 3. expand the SWAMIH(Special Window for Affordable and Mid Income Housing) Fund
-4.
+4. To bring uniformity in RERA rules